Johang727/CarDrivingSimulator2/README.md

 Clone the repo and run `sb3-repackage.py`

-Then, you can run the resulting sb3 in TurboWarp Desktop (I have yet to decide if I will build this for TW or Scratch)
+Then, you can run the resulting sb3 in **TurboWarp Desktop**
+- Note: This cannot be run on scratch due to custom plugins
+    - This can be run on Nitrowarp or whatever it's called, all TW plugins are compatible
+        - I will not be testing a NW build though, so run at your own risk

 ### Current State